 Self-serve kiosks are in their prime right now with many offering new capabilities like facial recognition, advanced analytics, robotics, and more.
-The digital and physical aspects of retail are now teaming up to introduce new interactive technologies through kiosks.
+The digital and physical aspects of retail are now teaming up to introduce new interactive technologies through innovative kiosks.
 The idea of a cashier-less retail experience has fueled many competitors within the space.

 These self-serve kiosks are not only multi-featured but also multi-functional, performing specific tasks like healthcare testing, prescription pickup, restaurant order-and-pay, buy-online-pickup-in-store, grocery checkout, photo processing and more.